apptainer/singularity-userdocs/reproducible_scif_apps.rst

 Scientific Filesystem integration (doesn’t have to be Singularity, or Docker, or containers!) see the `full documentation <https://sci-f.github.io/>`_.

-If you haven’t yet, `take a look at these examples <https://asciinema.org/a/139153?speed=3>`_ with the asciinema!
+Also, you can follow along with this example by going to: `take a look at these examples <https://asciinema.org/a/139153?speed=3>`_